-Whether it’s from many months of hard training or more recent rapid increase in activity that you aren’t accustomed to, many runners will be sidelined this year by a commonly found running condition known as Achilles tendinopathy.
+Whether it’s from many months of hard training, or a more recent rapid increase in activity that you aren’t accustomed to, many runners will be sidelined this year by a commonly found running condition known as Achilles tendinopathy.
 Achilles tendinopathy is a term referring to a larger category of conditions such as Achilles tendinitis, Achilles tendinosis, or non-insertional Achilles tendinosis.
-One thing these disorders all have in common is that they can be characterized by inflammation and degeneration of the Achilles tendon, leading to severe pain in the back of the heel.
+Inflammation and degeneration of the Achilles tendon is the common denominator in each of these disorders.
+And these will lead to severe pain in the back of the heel.

-Several studies have reported on the lifetime incidence of Achilles tendinopathy in competitive runners, and the numbers are surprisingly high, ranging from 40-50%.
+Several studies have reported on the lifetime incidence of Achilles tendinopathy in competitive runners.
+The numbers are surprisingly high, ranging from 40-50%.
 Furthermore, this condition can account for 6-17% of all injuries in recreational runners.
 The risk of complications increases with age and in males… sorry guys.
-Over time, chronic degeneration of the tendon fibers can also make runners more susceptible to Achilles tendon ruptures, which often need surgical repair and can require months to upwards of a year for rehabilitation time.
+Over time, chronic degeneration of the tendon fibers can also make runners more susceptible to Achilles tendon ruptures.
+These will often need surgical repair.
+And unfortunately, can require months to upwards of a year for rehabilitation time.

 This condition will usually present as pain, swelling, or thickening of the back of the heel.
 Typically the pain will be worse at the beginning of a workout and post-exercise.
 It often responds well to conservative therapy.
 Conservative therapies such as stretching, icing, anti-inflammatory medication, heel lifts, and custom orthotics may help.
 Some cases may see improvement with physical therapy.
 A period of immobilization could also be beneficial.